JAS-315/JAS-315.github.io/projects/dataplant.md

 ### 1d: Replacing the Missing Values with 0, Mean, and Median, and Comparing Approaches

-Replacing missing data with zero, attribute means, or medians can be useful (referred to elsewhere as “zeroset,” “meanset,” and “medianset,” respectively.), especially considering that many algorithms automatically drop any row or instance missing values.
+Replacing missing data with zero, attribute means, or medians can be useful (referred to elsewhere as “Zeroset,” “Meanset,” and “Medianset,” respectively.), especially considering that many algorithms automatically drop any row or instance missing values.
 However, if several values are missing, results will be skewed.
 Other risks include outliers (rare: very high or low values), which affect means calculations; inadvertently weighting correlations between variables; or causing bias.
 Though outliers pose a risk, I think replacing missing values with means is the most useful of these three options.

 ### 1e: Attribute Transformation